Thanksgiving Platter Guide: How to Build a Savory & Sweet Charcuterie Board

 How do I Make the Brie Leaf Cut Out?

+I love adding a brie cutout to a themed board.
+Whatever shape you choose will reinforce the theme of your board.
 A full tutorial of how to do a brie cutout is in my 4th of July, Proud to Brie and American cheese board post.
-You’ll find a link to a video tutorial with heart cookie cutters.

 What size is this board?

-Show Me Your Boards
+Show Me Your Thanksgiving Boards

-And, If you liked this recipe, please rate and review.
+And, if you liked this recipe, please rate and review.

 Thanksgiving Cheese & Dessert Board